Cover Letter

 Private Bag 94006, Manukau, Auckland 2241

-I am writing to formally apply for a Graduate Registered Nurse position within the MIT Transition Healthcare programme (Ref: MIT Job 123456).
-Having completed my Bachelor of Nursing at Manukau Institute of Technology, I am deeply connected to the MIT community and its values of being Real, Connected, and Excellent.
-I am eager to transition from student to professional within an organisation that prioritises Manaakitanga and high-quality, whānau-centred care.
+Applying for the Graduate Registered Nurse position in the MIT Transition Healthcare programme, I bring a unique clinical background as a former Chief Dental Surgeon and a Community Support Worker with 7 years' experience at Spectrum Care.
+Having completed my Bachelor of Nursing at MIT, I am deeply committed to the values of being Real, Connected, and Excellent, and I am eager to transition into a professional role that prioritises Manaakitanga and high-quality, whānau-centred care.
+Clinical Placement Preferences & Rationale:

-4. Primary Care / Community Clinics: I am committed to health equity and preventing hospital readmission through proactive patient education and culturally safe community engagement.
+4. Primary Care / Community Clinics: I am dedicated to health promotion and preventative care, particularly for underserved communities.

-I am drawn to MIT Transition Healthcare because your values mirror my own clinical philosophy.
-I believe in being ‘Real’ by providing honest care; ‘Connected’ by weaving whānau into the care plan; and ‘Excellent’ by maintaining the high standards I developed during my dental and nursing training.
+I believe in being ‘Real’ by providing honest, transparent care; ‘Connected’ by weaving whānau into every care plan; and ‘Excellent’ by upholding the rigorous standards I have maintained throughout my medical and nursing careers.

-Thank you for your time and for the opportunity to interview.
-I look forward to contributing to the spirit of MIT Healthcare as a Registered Nurse.
+Thank you for your time and consideration.
+I look forward to the opportunity to discuss how my experience can contribute to the MIT Healthcare team.

 Ngā mihi nui,